 “If you have quick consensus on an important matter, do not make the decision.
 Acclamation means nobody has done the homework”.
 Attributed to Peter Drucker

-In my experience working with management teams this makes a lot of sense, for two reasons:
+In my experience of working with management teams, this makes a lot of sense.
+For two reasons:

-- It probably does mean that options and issues have not been thought about and explored.
-As a consequence, the decision will get ‘un-picked’ later in the decision process.
+- A quick decision probably does mean that options and issues have not been thought about and explored.
+As a consequence, the decision will get ‘un-picked’ or ‘un-taken’ later in the decision process.